segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 | `integrations.intercom.unsubscribed`      | `unsubscribedFromEmails` | A boolean indicating if the user has unsubscribed from emails.|
 | remaining `traits`                        | `customAttributes`       | Custom attributes for this user.     |

+> info ""
-**Note:** Intercom only supports values of type NSString, NSNumber or NSNull on iOS and String, Long, Float, Double, Boolean, Character, Byte, Short or Integer on Android.
-In addition, Android traits should be passed using camelCase to conform with Java convention.
+> Intercom supports values of type NSString, NSNumber or NSNull on iOS and String, Long, Float, Double, Boolean, Character, Byte, Short or Integer on Android.
+Pass Android traits using camel case to conform with Java convention.

 #### Collect Context